CePeU/MarkdownToFoundry/README.md

 ## Usage

 ### Variant 1:
 1. Use the MarkdownToFoundry Icon on the left side in the Obsidian panel.
-This will use the last active profile (in the settings or choosen by variant 2)
+This will use the last active profile (in the settings or chosen by variant 2)

 ### Variant 2:
 1. Open the context menu (right click)